dao-duc-tung/qml-vtk-python/README.md

-# A Python-based project on QML-VTK combination
+# A Python-based project on QML-VTK combination (Archived)

+This repository is no longer actively maintained and has been archived.

 The source code is based on [Nicanor Romero Venier's project](https://github.com/nicanor-romero/QtVtk)